MonsteRico/ObsidianNotes/content/DND/Session 2.md

 - "city walls have decided to go wa"
 - empire soldiers are invading and have breached the walls
 	- they sent in the cannon fodder first
+	- a general came in at the end
 - the empire is currently sieging the tree
+-